temirov/ctx/README.md

 [![GitHub release](https://img.shields.io/github/release/temirov/ctx.svg)](https://github.com/temirov/ctx/releases)

-Ctx is a command-line tool written in Go that displays a directory tree view, outputs file contents for specified files and directories, or analyzes the call chain for a given function in the repository.
+`ctx` is a command-line tool written in Go that displays a directory tree view, outputs file contents for specified files and directories, or analyzes the call chain for a given function in the repository.
 It supports exclusion patterns via .ignore and .gitignore files within each directory, an optional global exclusion flag, configurable output formats, and **optional embedded documentation** for referenced packages and symbols.